nodiscc/xsrv/roles/postgresql/README.md

 Success.
 Please check that the upgraded cluster works.
 ```

+Verify that the potsgresql 13 cluster has the status `online` using `sudo pg_lsclusters`.
+If not, start it using `sudo pg_ctlcluster 13 main start`.
 Verify that your applications work, then drop the postgresql 11 cluster:

 ```bash
 $ sudo -u postgres pg_dropcluster 11 main